-- 1. Consultation with the Director of Student Development. - A required appearance before the student care committee composed of the director of student development, one counseling faculty member, one additional faculty member, one staff member, and a student approved, and appointed, by the student development office. - 3.
+- 1. Consultation with the Director of Student Success. - 2.
+A required appearance before the student care committee composed of the director of student success, one counseling faculty member, one additional faculty member, one staff member, and a student approved, and appointed, by the student success office. - 3.
 Dismissal from college.